 When did you and Cervi meet?
 We met when I joined the company in 2008 as a trainee.
 We didn’t begin dating until the summer of 2010.
 We dated for three years and actually broke up for about a year and a half.
 We got back together in 2015.
 Where was your first date?
 We […]

-One of Cincinnati Ballet’s newest employees Ramsey Houston is the Executive Assistance to The Sue and Bill Friedlander Artistic Director, Victoria Morgan.
-Read on to get to know Ramsey and learn a little about her life, family, and passions…including dance.
+One of Cincinnati Ballet’s newest employees, Ramsey Houston, is the Executive Assistant to The Sue and Bill Friedlander Artistic Director, Victoria Morgan.
+Read on to get to know Ramsey, and learn a little about her life, family, and passions…including dance.
 What is your role at Cincinnati Ballet?
-I’m the new Executive Assistant to The Sue and […]
+I’m the new Executive Assistant to The Sue […]

 James Cunningham joined Cincinnati Ballet Second Company as a Trainee in 2008.
 After graduating from CCM magna cum laude in 2010, he joined the Cincinnati Ballet company as an Apprentice and worked his way up to Soloist by 2016.
 How long have you been dancing?
 Why did you become a dancer?
 I have been dancing since I was 11 […]

 Where was your first date?
 Our first date was dinner and a show.
 We went to Biagio’s Bistro in Clifton.
 It’s a great little Italian place on Ludlow Ave.
 I was so nervous that I parked the car and blocked the passenger door with a telephone pole.
 I had to move the car just so that […]